 Enjoy a relaxing time on the water on a 52-foot Hawaiian catamaran.
 Cetacean Cruises offers a variety of dolphin cruises and sunset cruises.

 The two-hour sail travels along the waters of Wolf Bay in Orange Beach, Alabama, and Perdido Key, Florida.

 During the sunset cruise, your captain will point out area wildlife and marine life.

 The highlight for us was seeing some of the dolphins who reside in the area pod.
 Have your camera ready because they come out of the water quickly, or just enjoy being in the moment.

 Cetacean Cruises is mindful of respecting the local ecosystem and practices Dolphin SMART boating which respects and values the safety of the dolphins first.

 There is a full-service cocktail bar onboard if you want to purchase drinks during your cruise.

 We purchased the frozen pina colada and mango colada.
 Both were delicious.
 There are also snacks and non-alcoholic drinks available for purchase.

-The laid back attitude and music, ocean breeze, and beautiful scenery during your sail with definitely help you get into vacation mode quickly.
+The laid-back attitude and music, ocean breeze, and beautiful scenery during your sail will definitely help you get into vacation mode quickly.